Files of the unexplained: The hidden history and forgotten photographs from the world of the unknown, by Clas Svahn

 Another interesting account concern Henry Kjellson, considered a genius and not without reason: “At the age of fourteen he designed and built a camera and soon also a radio” (p.
 27).
 Kjellson took his bachelor's degree when he was seventeen, and eventually became a civil engineer.
 He designed several aircraft for the Swedish Air Force.

 In 1951, Kjellson published an article in a Swedish magazine, claiming that both Moses and Samson used explosives and hand grenades when they carried out their wonders, and that the sea animal which Job calls Leviathan in the Bible may in fact have been a steam-driven submarine equipped with a cannon tower.
-It causes quite a stir (p.
+It caused quite a stir (p.
 27).

 Files of the Unexplained does however contain little about psychical research, arguably far too little given the extensive collections at AFU.
 Conan Doyle and the medium George Valiantine makes a brief appearance.
 The account about spirit photography would have benefited from some elaboration.
 Skeptics will be annoyed because the trickery often utilized by spirit photographers is not exposed.
 Throughout the book, in the margin, one finds Suggested Reading, I must admit that I disagree with some of the choices, but newcomers may find this useful.
 That said, this book is primary meant to make readers aware of some of the contents in the collections housed at AFU and it is bound to spark curiosity.